danielsnick3/linked-blog-starter-md/Quests/A New Friend.md

 2. Hanami uses their newly returned domain expansion as a reaction to escape Putrefy and cuts off their roots to move shop.
 Any remaining roots are dimmed and quickly shrivel.
 3. Caspian tp'd to Arglas

 Vantablack sphere over the portal where Putrefy’s domain was expanded.
 The party come out from there and see the vine wall broken.
-The kuna